mohammadhprp/pulse/README.md

 The system consists of two main components:

-1. **Agent**: Collects logs from standard input and sends them to a Kafka topic.
+1. **Agent**: Collects logs via HTTP API endpoints and sends them to a Kafka topic.
 2. **Collector**: Consumes logs from Kafka and stores them in ClickHouse.

 ## Prerequisites